purcellcjp/CitiBike-Tableau-Dashboard/README.md

 -- Members

 - Who takes longer single trips?
--- Casual memebers
+-- Casual members

 - What are the peak hours of use?
--- Monday - Friday 8 AM and 5 PM
+-- Monday through Friday 8 AM and 5 PM

 - What is the average trip distance and duration?
 -- 1.11 miles and 10.8 minutes